searke/TemplateTesting/README.md

 Generating testingAssertions with expandAllCombinations
 -------------------------------------------------------

-Interpreter\["ComputedDate"\] is a function that takes a string and returns which day of the week the string might represent.
-We wante to test that Interpreter\["ComputedDate"\] returns a DateObject for every day of the week:
+Interpreter\["ComputedDate"\] is a function that takes a string and returns which day of the week the a given string might represent.
+We want to test that Interpreter\["ComputedDate"\] returns a DateObject for every day of the week.
+One way we might do this is to create a list of testingAssertions - one for each day of the week.
+In this example, we check that Interpreter returns a valid Date using DateObjectQ:

 ```Mathematica
     myAssertions = {